 These pork and shrimp dumplings are the best dumplings I have cooked yet.
 I love how the combination of the pork and shrimp make savoury goodness in one bite.
 This Chinese food is very relaxing to make; you’ll love the whole process!
 Here’s how you can make your best dumplings yet.

-- 1/2 kilo of ground pork with a bit of fat
+- ½ kilogram ground pork (minced pork) - with a bit of fat

 - 1 medium egg

 - ½ teaspoon salt

 - 2 tablespoons sesame oil

 - Put all of the ingredients in a big bowl and mix them.
 Get dirty and use your hand.
 Meanwhile, whisk up an egg.
 You will use this to seal your wrapper edges.

 - When you have mixed everything, you’re ready to wrap.

 - Get a piece of the dumpling wrapper.
 Scoop up about a tablespoonful of the meat mixture and place it at the centre of the wrapper.
 Dip your finger into the whisked egg and wash it along the edge of the wrapper.

 - When you’re done wrapping up about 40 pieces of dumplings or just when you’re done wrapping the entire meat mixture, get ready to line the base of your steamer.
 Remember to line the bottom of the steam pan with wax paper or leftover leafy veggies to prevent your dumplings from sticking.
 Since I didn’t have both, I used ordinary bond paper.
 Just don’t forget to make holes so that you don’t defeat the purpose of steaming.